gdw-workshop/2019_GDW_Workshop/exercises/intro_R.md

 ## Part 5: Plotting and Visualizing Data
 R is a great tool for plotting and visualizations.
-R can easily render your graphics in many graphical formats (e.g., PNG, JPEG, GIF, EPS, PDF, SVG).
+R can easily render your graphics in many formats (e.g., PNG, JPEG, GIF, EPS, PDF, SVG).
 The vector graphic formats, such as PDF/EPS/SVG are becoming increasingly required by journals when submitting manuscripts.
 We will just perform a few quick and simple plotting functions today using our `biostats.csv` data, but as usual, these can become quite complex and customized as needed.
 See this [R cheatsheet](./Rcard.pdf) or use Google for more information.

 Make a boxplot
 ```R
 # Make a boxplot of "Age"
 boxplot(dataset1[,3])

 # Add some titles
 title(main = "Age", ylab = "Years")